QubitPi/management-blogs/docs/_posts/2022-10-24-docker-basics.md

 Within the **web** container, the connection string to **db** would look like "postgres://db:5432", and from the host machine, the connection string would look like "postgres://{DOCKER_IP}:8001".

+#### Command-line Reference

+##### docker compose up

+##### docker compose down

+_Stops_ containers and _removes_ containers, networks, volumes, and images created by [up](#docker-compose-up).

+By default, the only things removed are:

+* Containers for services defined in the Compose file
+* Networks defined in the `networks` section of the Compose file
+* The default network, if one is used

+Networks and volumes defined as external are never removed.

+Anonymous volumes are not removed by default.
+However, as they don't have a stable name, they will not be automatically mounted by a subsequent [up](#docker-compose-up).
+For data that needs to persist between updates, use explicit paths as bind mounts or named volumes.

 ### Swarms

 A **swarm** is a group of machines that are running Docker and joined into a cluster.
 After that has happened, we